How to say “bitter” in Japanese

 Below are the new words used in the example sentence.

-- oshie – 教え (おしえ) : one conjugation of the verb, “oshieru”, which means ‘to tell’, ‘to inform’, ‘to teach’, or such in Japanese.
+- oshie – 教え (おしえ) : one conjugation of the verb, “oshieru“, which means ‘to tell’, ‘to inform’, ‘to teach’, or ‘to let someone know’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - te – て : the same as used in “nigakute”.
 In this example, this is used after “oshie” to make its te form, “oshie te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-- kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which means ‘to give’ in Japanese.
-When this follows a te-formed verb, however, it can work as an auxiliary verb to add the meaning of ‘please’ to the preceding verb.
-In the example, this works as an auxiliary verb.
+- kudasai – 下さい (ください) : one conjugation of the verb, “kudasaru”, which means ‘to give’ in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “oshie te” to add the meaning of ‘please’.

 This is a typical usage of “nigakereba”.
-In the example, it works as a part of the conditional clause, “ocha ga nigakereba”, which means ‘if the tea is bitter’ in Japanese.
-When we want to make a conditional clause in a sentence with the meaning of ‘bitter’ in Japanese, this ba form is useful.
+In this example, it works as a part of the conditional clause, “ocha ga nigakereba”, which means ‘if the tea is bitter’ in Japanese.
+When we want to make a conditional clause in a sentence with adding the meaning of ‘bitter’ in Japanese, this ba form is a good option.

 Summary

-In this blog post, I’ve explained the i-adjective, “nigai”, and its major conjugations.
+In this blog post, I’ve explained the definition and meaning of “nigai” together with its major conjugations.
 And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

 - nigai – 苦い (にがい) : an i-adjective meaning ‘bitter’ in Japanese.
 This can work as both a modifier and a complement.

-- nigakunai – 苦くない (にがくない) : the nai form of “nigai”, meaning ‘not bitter’ in Japanese.
+- nigakunai – 苦くない (にがくない) : the nai form of “nigai”, which means ‘not bitter’ in Japanese.

-- nigakatta – 苦かった (にがかった) : the ta form of “nigai”, meaning ‘was bitter’ or ‘were bitter’ in Japanese.
+- nigakatta – 苦かった (にがかった) : the ta form of “nigai”, which means ‘was bitter’, ‘were bitter’, or such in Japanese.
 This is the past tense form of “nigai”.

-- nigakute – 苦くて (にがくて) : the te form of “nigai”, meaning ‘bitter’ in Japanese.
-When we want to use “nigai” before another adjective or a verb with a smooth connection, this te form is useful.
+- nigakute – 苦くて (にがくて) : the te form of “nigai”, which means ‘bitter’ in Japanese.
+When we want to use “nigai” in front of another adjective, this te form is useful to make a smooth connection.

-- nigakereba – 苦ければ (にがければ) : the ba form of “nigai”, working to make a conditional clause in a sentence with the meaning of ‘bitter’ in Japanese.
+- nigakereba – 苦ければ (にがければ) : the ba form of “nigai”, which makes a conditional clause in a sentence with meaning ‘bitter’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.